Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: -compatible pair

 \section{$V$-compatible pair $(J,\nu)$}

-We now come to extend Solomon's open symplectic invariants $N_{\Sigma,{\bf d},{\bf k},l}$ with $d=\tilde{d}$ (or in general our $I(\mathbbm{d},\phi,{\bf k},l)$) expressed in subsection \ref{sub-3.3} to open invariants of $(X,\omega,\phi)$ relative to a codimension 2 symplectic submanifold $V$ such that $\phi|_V$ is also an anti-symplectic involution on $(V,\omega|_V)$.
+We now come to extend Solomon's open symplectic invariants $N_{\Sigma,{\bf d},{\bf k},l}$\footnote{Also one can define the Solomon-type open invariant for more general case, for one such generalization see \cite{H}.} to open invariants of $(X,\omega,\phi)$ relative to a codimension 2 symplectic submanifold $V$ such that $\phi|_V$ is also an anti-symplectic involution on $(V,\omega|_V)$.
 Recall the assumption that $L=$ Fix$(\phi)\neq\emptyset$ is a Lagrangian submanifold.
 Note that $V\cap L$ might be empty set.
 If $V\cap L={\rm Fix}(\phi|_V)\neq\emptyset$, then we denote by $L_V=V\cap L$ which is a Lagrangian submanifold of $(V,\omega|_V)$.
 We consider open curves generically intersect $V$ in a finite collection of points.
 Such relative open invariants will count these open curves satisfying some constraints.
 In particular, if $L\cap V=\emptyset$, we will not encounter extra codimension 1 boundary of moduli space except the moduli space of pseudoholomorphic maps with a bubble disc.
 If $\dim L\le 3$, under some assumptions, we will define relatively open invariants for domain curves of any genus with fixed conformal structures.